gsamuele78/biological-data-validator/README.md

 This project offers two interfaces:

-1. **Command-Line Interface (CLI):** For users who prefer the terminal or need to automate the validation process.
+1. **Command-Line Interface (CLI):** Suitable for users comfortable with the terminal or those who need to automate the validation process through scripts.
-2. **Shiny Web Application:** For a more interactive, graphical user interface.
+2. **Shiny Web Application:** Provides a user-friendly, interactive graphical interface for users who prefer a visual approach.

 ### Running the CLI Version